jochym/nexstar-evo/doc/notes.md

 |   0x23    |           |     N/A       |    8bit       |           |
 |   0xf0    |           |     N/A       |    8bit       |           |

-0x05
-:   Gets some angle data from the AZM MC.
+* 0x05 - Gets some angle data from the AZM MC.
 No transmission from the ALT MC spotted.

-0x20
-:   Sends 16 bits to ALT and AZM.
+* 0x20 - Sends 16 bits to ALT and AZM.
 Only AZM acknowledges.

-0x21
-:   Asks AZM.
+* 0x21 - Asks AZM.
 Gets 32 bits back.
 Always the same so far (0x0f901194).
 Used at the start of the session.

-0x22
-:   Sends one byte (0x01) to ALT and AZM.
+* 0x22 - Sends one byte (0x01) to ALT and AZM.

-0x23
-:   Asks AZM.
-Gets back one byte (0x01 so far)
+* 0x23 - Asks AZM.
+Gets back one byte (0x01 so far).
   0x21 and 0x23 are used together at the start of the session.
 Both against AZM MC.

-0xf0
-:   Sends one byte (0x47) from ALT and AZM in reply to cmd 0x47
+* 0xf0 - Sends one byte (0x47) from ALT and AZM in reply to cmd 0x47.
   Seems to be problematic - the messages are:
     3b 03 20 10 47 86
     3b 04 10 20 f0 47 95
     3b 03 20 11 47 85
     3b 04 11 20 f0 47 94
   One would think this should be 0x47f0 not 0xf047 ?
   Maybe it is just a bug in the firmware and it is a autoguide rate of 93.75% of sideral rate (someone flipped the bytes)?
   From further experiments it looks like a bug in the firmware.
   At least in the AltAz mode.
 It is also possible that due to the fact that this mount does not have autoguide port the firmware breaks if you try to program it.